andrewl3wis/dockarr/README.md

 ### Hardware Acceleration

+Jellyfin is configured with hardware acceleration support for multiple platforms:

+- **Intel/AMD GPUs**: `/dev/dri` devices
+- **ARM Mali GPU**: `/dev/mali0`
+- **Rockchip SoCs**: Various devices for hardware video encoding/decoding
+  - `/dev/rga`, `/dev/mpp_service`, `/dev/iep`, etc.
+- **H.265/HEVC Encoding**: Dedicated encoder devices

-Jellyfin is configured with optional hardware acceleration for Intel GPUs.
-If you're using a different GPU or don't need hardware acceleration, you can modify the `devices` section in the Jellyfin service configuration.
+The container is configured with the `privileged` flag to ensure proper access to these hardware devices.
+If you're experiencing issues with hardware acceleration or if some devices don't exist on your system, you can modify the `devices` section in the Jellyfin service configuration in the docker-compose.yml file.

+For systems without these specific devices, you may need to adjust the configuration to match your hardware.

 ## Volume Management